God is not afraid of our questions or doubts. He is not looking for a race of automatons who serve Him blindly. He is looking for friends.

 Why would a loving God do such a thing?

-we need to understand more about the Canaanites:
+To answer this question we need to understand more about the Canaanites:

 Who were they?
 Who were their gods?
 What did their culture look like?